rust-lang/book/src/ch10-03-lifetime-syntax.md

 ```

 The lifetime parameter for the return type needs to be specified and needs to
-match one of the arguments' lifetime parameters.
-If the reference returned does
+match one of the value parameters' lifetime parameters.
+If the reference
-*not* refer to one of the arguments, the only other possibility is that it
+returned does *not* refer to one of the parameters, the only other possibility
-refers to a value created within this function, and that would be a dangling
+is that it refers to a value created within this function, and that would be a
-reference since the value will go out of scope at the end of the function.
+dangling reference since the value will go out of scope at the end of the
+function.
 Consider this attempted implementation of `longest`:

 <span class="filename">Filename: src/main.rs</span>